 Equipment: Resistance Bands

-The Band Y Squat is an excellent progressive exercise to work on overhead shoulder stability during a lower-extremity movement.
-Really focus on keeping your shoulder blades and shoulders locked to keep your hands and bands in the same position overhead while you squat.
+Coaches Tip: The Band Y Squat is an excellent progressive exercise to work on overhead shoulder stability during a lower-extremity movement.
+Really focus on keeping shoulder blades and shoulders locked to keep hands and bands in the same position overhead while squating.

 4. Walking Spiderman